-Summary: Like most of the league, Schneider has been very hit and miss in this round.
-Wright, drafted in 2011, has been the best player from this round; he received a contract extension late in the 2014 season and has been stellar ever since.
+Summary: Wright, drafted in 2011, has been the best player from this round; he received a contract extension late in the 2014 season and has been stellar ever since.
 Thurmond was oft-injured and also was suspended for four games in 2013.
 Turbin was a solid backup before being released in 2015.
-Howard was a key player for the Chiefs until being released this month.
-After injury ended his rookie season early, Marsh turned into a special-teams demon in 2015 and a defensive contributor in 2016.
-KPL has not been able to stay healthy.
-Glowinski ascended to a starting role in 2016, but it remains to be seen whether he keeps it.
-The team added a DB in this round for the first time since 2010; Thompson was part of a four-player DB class that is expected to reinforce the secondary.
+Howard was a key player for the Chiefs for a bit.
+After injury ended his rookie season early, Marsh turned into a special-teams demon in 2015 and a defensive contributor in 2016, then was traded in 2017.
+KPL could not stay healthy and also was dealt in 2017.
+Glowinski ascended to a starting role in 2016, but he could not keep it and was cut late in 2017.
+Thompson played almost entirely special teams as a rookie.

 Picks: SS Kam Chancellor, CB Richard Sherman, S Mark LeGree, LB Korey Toomer, DT Jesse Williams, CB Tharold Simon, TE Luke Willson, DT Jimmy Staten, CB Tye Smith, DT Quinton Jefferson, RB Alex Collins.

-Summary: The fifth round is never a sure thing, but Sherman and Chancellor have been the best fifth-round duo in the NFL this decade.
+Summary: The fifth round is never a sure thing, but Sherman and Chancellor have been the best fifth-round duo in the NFL.
 LeGree and Toomer did not pan out, and Williams — a smart injury gamble — was never healthy.
 Simon had a horrid 2014 playoffs/Super Bowl and was always injured; the team finally gave up on him in 2016.
 Willson has been a capable No. 2 tight end and was brought back for another year in 2017.
 Smith was with the team for only a year, even though he seemed like he fit in.
-Jefferson spent his rookie year on IR, but the team traded a 2017 fourth for him with the idea that he could help the inside rush.
-Collins was the fourth running back for most of his rookie year and figures to be a bubble player in 2017.
+Jefferson spent his rookie year on IR, was cut in 2017 and then brought back.
+Collins was the fourth running back for most of his rookie year and went on to have a very good season as Baltimore’s top back in 2017.

 Picks: TE Anthony McCoy, CB Byron Maxwell, CB Jeremy Lane, S Winston Guy, RB Spencer Ware, OT Garrett Scott, DB Eric Pinkins, DE Obum Gwacham, OL Kristjan Sokoli, C Joey Hunt, DB Mike Tyson, OT Justin Senior.

-Summary: Maxwell earned a big contract after starting 17 games and the playoffs in 2013 and 2014.
-McCoy has missed the past three seasons with injuries after showing some promise as a rookie.
-Lane has been a special-teams dynamo and solid nickel back when healthy.
+Summary: Maxwell earned a big contract after starting 17 games and the playoffs in 2013 and 2014; he then returned for the end of 2017.
+McCoy couldn’t stay healthy.
+Lane became a special-teams dynamo and solid nickel back, but he had trouble staying healthy and did not live up to the extension the Hawks gave him in 2016.
 Guy flamed out fast, aided by a suspension in his rookie year.
-Ware couldn’t stay healthy and also had a DUI — he has played well for Kansas City though.
+Ware couldn’t stay healthy and also had a DUI, but he played well for Kansas City before getting hurt in 2017.
 Scott was an unlucky pick due to a heart issue, and Pinkins saw some playing time in 2015.
 The team kept Sokoli, a major project athlete, in 2015, but he didn’t make it past that.
-Hunt was the backup center in 2016 and could remain so.
-Of the 2017 picks, Tyson could displace Lane, but Senior looks like a wasted pick.
+Hunt was the backup center in 2016 and part of 2017.
+Tyson is still trying to stick, but Senior was a wasted pick.

 Picks: DE Dexter Davis, TE Jameson Konz, DE Pep Levingston, LB Malcolm Smith, OG J.R.
 Sweezy, DE Greg Scruggs, OG Ryan Seymour, LB Ty Powell, OL Jared Smith, OL Michael Bowie, FB Kiero Small, SS Ryan Murphy, WR Kenny Lawler, RB Zac Brooks, WR David Moore, RB Chris Carson.